-People with Pick disease have abnormal substances (called Pick bodies and Pick cells) inside nerve cells in the damaged areas of the brain.
+People with FTD have abnormal substances (called tangles, Pick bodies, Pick cells, and tau proteins) inside nerve cells in the damaged areas of the brain.

 The disease gets worse slowly.
 Tissues in parts of the brain shrink over time.
 Symptoms such as behavior changes, speech difficulty, and problems thinking occur slowly and get worse.

-Early personality changes can help doctors tell Pick disease apart from Alzheimer disease.
+Early personality changes can help doctors tell FTD apart from Alzheimer disease.
 (Memory loss is often the main, and earliest, symptom of Alzheimer disease.)

-People with Pick disease tend to behave the wrong way in different social settings.
+People with FTD tend to behave the wrong way in different social settings.
 The changes in behavior continue to get worse and are often one of the most disturbing symptoms of the disease.
-Some persons have more difficulty with decision making, complex tasks, or language (trouble finding or understanding words or writing).
+Some persons have more difficulty with decision-making, complex tasks, or language (trouble finding or understanding words or writing).
+There are variations of FTD seen with other nervous system problems such as:

 - Not able to keep a job